mrtaka/FTEC5520_ElectionSystem/README.md

-# Decentralized District Councils Election System
+# Hong Kong Decentralized District Councils Election System

-This is a prototype of Decentralized District Councils Election System base on blockchain
+This is a prototype of Decentralized voting system for Hong Kong District Councils Election base on blockchain on energyweb

 Technology used:
 frontend: html, css, js, React, Mui